Bethieieio/project-three-command-hangman/README.md

 ### Pep8 Testing
 - I tested my code using a package called [Pycodestyle](https://pypi.org/project/pycodestyle/) as [pep8online](http://pep8online.com/) was down.
 I only had a few minor things that needed sorting out.

-- Lines were too long.
+- I had some lines were too long.
 The validator thought my lines of Python were too long.
 To fix this, I just added the excess code to another line.
 ![image](assets/images/line-too-long.png)
 ![image](assets/images/line-too-long-fix.png)